 The most common origin of lumbar radiculopathy is nerve root compression.
-Nerve root compression is most commonly results from either disc herniation or spondylosis.
-Spondylosis occurs when there is a narrowing of the canal, neural foramen, or the lateral recess, with the most cause of the canal narrowing being degenerative arthritis of the lumbar spine.
-Other etiologies of lumbosacral radiculopathy include inflammation, infection, trauma, vascular disease, and neoplasm.
+It commonly results from either disc herniation or spondylosis.
+A disc herniation can be either due to an acute injury or secondary to chronic degeneration of the spine.
+Disc herniation activates the pain fibers of surrounding tissues such as ligaments, vessels, and dura mater.
+Spondylosis results in a narrowing of the spinal canal, neural foramen, or the lateral recess.
+The most common cause of canal narrowing is degenerative arthritis of the lumbar spine.
+Other etiologies include inflammation, infection, trauma, vascular disease, and neoplasm.
 Acute or chronic compression of the spinal nerve root can lead to underlying ischemia, inflammation, or edema.

-The nerve root and the surrounding tissues generate the pain experienced by patients with radicular symptoms.
-The surrounding tissues include the ligaments, vasculature, and dural matter.
-The pain fibers of these tissues are activated when there is disc herniation.
-The erosion of the intervertebral disc, uncovertebral joints, and zygapophyseal joints damages the spinal nerve roots.
+The erosion of the intervertebral disc, intervertebral joints, and zygapophyseal joints damages the spinal nerve roots.
 Osteophytes or herniation along the damaged areas can cause direct impingement of the spinal cord and underlying spinal nerve roots.
 If degeneration becomes severe enough, it can cause a misalignment of the spine.
 This degenerative misalignment is called spondylolisthesis.

 Lumbosacral radiculopathy is very common.
 On average, 3 to 5% of adults will experience symptoms in their lifetime.
-L5 radiculopathy is a single most common lumbar radiculopathy.
+L5 radiculopathy is the single most common lumbar radiculopathy.

 Disc disease is the underlying etiology of less than 5% of patients with acute low back pain.

-If a patient has a positive Romberg test with a wide-based gait, this can be specified over 90% of the time for possible lower spine syndrome.
+In patients presenting with a positive Romberg test with a wide-based gait, there is over 90% chance of possible lower spine syndrome.

-When discussing radicular pain, it is crucial to review human neuro-anatomy; where nerve roots exit the spinal cord.
+When discussing radicular pain, it is crucial to review human neuroanatomy, where nerve roots exit the spinal cord.
 A pathological fracture of a vertebra can cause injury to a nerve root at a lower vertebral level.
-Injuries to the spine often affect the areas where nerve roots exit the spinal canal, not the degree in which the damage occurs.
+Injuries to the spine often affect the nerve roots where they exit the spinal canal.

-The compressive radicular disease often occurs in the area proximal to where the dorsal root ganglia attach to its respective vertebral body.
-When there is an injury to the dorsal rami of the spinal cord, it can be challenging to evaluate thoroughly.
-There are overlapping innervations that can cause pain, which can make it challenging to assess pathology within paraspinal muscles fully.
+The compressive radicular disease often occurs in the area proximal to the dorsal root ganglia relative to the neuroforamen and vertebral body.
+When there is an injury to the dorsal rami of the spinal cord, it can be challenging to perform and evaluate a thorough neurological examination.
+There are overlapping innervations that can cause pain, making it challenging to fully assess pathology within paraspinal muscles.
 Muscle strength is often preserved in the case of radiculopathies because multiple roots often innervate muscles.
 However, when motor fibers are injured, deep tendon reflexes can be lost or diminished.

 The ventral rami are responsible for motor and sensory function.
-Typically this is assessed on physical exam with various myotomes and dermatomes.
-The areas of the body which we can contribute to a single nerve root are called autonomous zones.
-These independent areas of lumbosacral radiculopathy include the anterior thigh (L2 and L3), the medial calf (L4), and the dorsum of the foot (L5), and the sole (S1).
+Typically this is assessed on a physical exam with various myotomes and dermatomes.
+The areas of the body which can be attributed to a single nerve root are called autonomous zones.
+These independent areas of lumbosacral radiculopathy include the anterior thigh (L2 and L3), the medial calf (L4), the dorsum of the foot (L5), and the sole (S1).